Networking in Nursing: Why It Matters for Students and Professionals

 • Serve as mentors

-Networking in nursing also provides opportunities to strengthen your sense of professionalism.
+Networking in nursing provides opportunities to strengthen your sense of professionalism.
 What is professionalism in nursing?
 It’s a combination of behaviors and personal characteristics.
 A nurse who exhibits professionalism:

 • Arrives punctually for each shift